 In the week beginning 5th March, we held our very first Music Week.
 It was a joy to hear all of the singing, music making and excitement of the children around the school.
 They learnt about music and life from the 1950s to the 1980s.

 Year 5 took part in this years KS2 Morning of Music which was hosted by Moat House Primary.

 Vicki Clayton, our amazing peripatetic music teacher started us off on our intergalactic journey with a few warm up songs.

 We then travelled to the Milky way and visited the planets.
 We experienced some turbulence but our spaceship was expertly guided home by Miss Bird and Miss Grant.
-Our technical engineer, Mr. Gilmore, came across some problems but he overcame them…eventually!!!
+Our technical engineer, Mr. Gilmour, came across some problems but he overcame them…eventually!!!

 We all had a great time singing the special songs.